rodolfodpk/go-crablet/docs/overview.md

 states, err := store.Project(ctx, projectors, nil)  // Project state
 ```

-### Optional: CommandExecutor Pattern (Command-Driven Architecture)
+### Optional: CommandExecutor Pattern (Command-Query Separation)

-The CommandExecutor is an optional pattern for command-driven architectures.
+The CommandExecutor is an optional pattern for Command-Query Separation (CQS).
 Use this when you want to separate command handling from event creation:

 ```go
 // 1.
 Create EventStore and CommandExecutor